Meet Marina and learn about our new Spanish olive oil

 Meet Marina.

-The youngest of 3 daughters in an olive oil family, Marina set off on a journey to study the technical quality behind producing the best EVOOs.
+The middle of 3 daughters in an olive oil family, Marina set off on a journey to study the technical quality behind producing the best EVOOs.

 When she returned home, she discovered her family’s oil just wasn’t good enough.